 The String of Hooks is an incredibly easy plant to maintain and grows very quickly.
 It makes an excellent hanging plant or spilling from a pot on a shelf.
 The unique blueish-green colour compels it to stand out amongst other plants.

 The String of Fish Hooks is very similar to the String of Bananas and can sometimes be mixed up.
-The String of Fish Hooks is blueish green in colour and the leaves are much thinner and hook like.
-Where as the String of Bananas is greener in colouring and the leaves are more plump like bananas.
+The String of Fish Hooks is blueish green in colour and the leaves are much thinner and hook-like.
+Whereas the String of Bananas is greener in colouring and the leaves are plumper like bananas.

 The String of Fish Hooks will thrive in a bright location.
 Keep it away from direct exposure to the hot sun.

 Allow the plant to dry out between waterings.
 Check the moisture level of the soil using your finger, if it feels damp further into the soil leave it a little longer.
 If it feels dry, water it.
 When watering, do make sure you water it thoroughly.
 During the cooler winter months, reduce the amount of watering.

 Plant Specific Care